reproto/reproto/doc/spec.md

 ## Interfaces

-Interfaces are special types providing field-based polymorphism.
+Interfaces are special types providing property-based polymorphism.

-Each interface lists all the types that it contains in the declaration.
+Each interface lists all the types that it contains in the declaration and has a strategy which maps to JSON for resolving sub-types.

 The following is an example interface with two sub-types.